-The Bachelor of Science in Education, with a concentration/certification in Bilingual Education (BIED), prepares students to pursue a career as a bilingual education, ESL or dual language teacher.
-The 124-hour program provides coursework with an emphasis on addressing English language learner needs in the classroom.
+The Bachelor of Science in Education, with a concentration/certification in Bilingual Education (BIED) prepares students to pursue a career as a bilingual education, ESL or dual language teacher.
+Our 124-hour program provides coursework with an emphasis on addressing English language learner needs in the classroom.

-Freshman, change of major and transfer students should follow all Texas A&M University and department admissions policies.
-View the Undergraduate Admissions page for full information.
+- Freshman, change of major and transfer students should follow all Texas A&M University and department admissions policies.
+Visit Undergraduate Admissions for more information.

 Note: Applicants are reviewed by committee and admitted on a competitive basis.
 Meeting the minimum requirements listed does not guarantee admission.

 Degree: Bachelor of Science in Education with concentration/certification in Bilingual Education

 Program Hours: 124

 After completing 45-66 hours of pre-requisite coursework, students must apply for upper level admissions.
 Once admitted into upper level, students begin their field experience blocks:

 This block is completed in bilingual or dual-language EC-6 classrooms.